 How does ADSL internet work?

-ADSL works by sending data and voice along the same telephone line, with a filter at the end to split the signals.
-This enables calls to be made while the internet is being accessed, in contrast to the pre-ADSL dial-up era when the internet had to be disconnected for a call to be made.
+ADSL works by sending data and voice along the same telephone line, with a filter at the end to split the signals; this allows voice calling while the internet is being accessed, in contrast to the pre-ADSL dial-up era when the internet had to be disconnected to make a call.

 Most ADSL broadband now uses ADSL2+ technology with average download speeds of around 10Mb.
-ADSL2 and ADSL2+ are enhancements to the original ADSL standard, each offering higher speeds for users situated closer to telephone exchanges (with ADSL, speed decreases the further from an exchange you are based).
+ADSL2 and ADSL2+ are enhancements to the original ADSL standard, each offering higher rates for users situated closer to telephone exchanges (with ADSL, speed decreases the further you are from an exchange).
 Unfortunately, a few areas are currently unable to receive ADSL2 and ADSL2+, resulting in speeds being limited to a maximum 8Mb (and usually a lot slower in practice).

 Further improvements to the choice of packages, speeds and prices have been enabled thanks to LLU (Local Loop Unbundling), a regulatory process that allows other ISPs to provide services on the BT Openreach network.
 This is what's offered by providers such as Sky, TalkTalk and Post Office.